-The following discussion sets forth separately the historical consolidated results of operations of CCIC and CTI and is intended to assist in understanding (i) CCIC's consolidated financial condition as of June 30, 1998 and its consolidated results of operations for the six-month periods ended June 30, 1997 and 1998 and for each year in the three-year period ended December 31, 1997 and (ii) CTI's consolidated results of operations for the three-month periods ended June 30, 1997 and 1998 and for each twelve-month period in the two-year period ended March 31, 1998.
+The following discussion sets forth separately the historical consolidated results of operations of CCIC and CTI and is intended to assist in understanding (i) CCIC's consolidated financial condition as of March 31, 1998 and its consolidated results of operations for the three-month periods ended March 31, 1997 and 1998 and for each year in the three-year period ended December 31, 1997 and (ii) CTI's consolidated results of operations for each twelve-month period in the three-year period ended March 31, 1998.
 The statements in this discussion regarding the industry outlook, the Company's expectations regarding the future performance of its businesses, and the other nonhistorical statements in this discussion are forward-looking statements.
 These forward-looking statements are subject to numerous risks and uncertainties, including but not limited to the uncertainties relating to capital expenditures decisions to be made in the future by wireless communications carriers and broadcasters and the risks and uncertainties described in "Risk Factors".
-This discussion should be read in conjunction with "Unaudited Pro Forma Condensed Consolidated Financial Statements" "Selected Financial and Other Data of CCIC", "Selected Financial and Other Data of Crown", "Selected Financial and Other Data of CTI" and the consolidated financial statements and the notes thereto included elsewhere in this Prospectus.
+This discussion should be read in conjunction with "Unaudited Pro Forma Condensed Consolidated Financial Statements' "Selected Financial and Other Data of CCIC", "Selected Financial and Other Data of Crown", "Selected Financial and Other Data of CTI" and the consolidated financial statements and the notes thereto included elsewhere in this Prospectus.
 Results of operations of the acquired businesses which are wholly owned are included in the Company's consolidated financial statements for the periods subsequent to the respective dates of acquisition.
-As such, the Company's results of operations for the six months ended June 30, 1997 are not comparable to the results of operations for the six months ended June 30, 1998, and the results for the year ended December 31, 1996 are not comparable to the year ended December 31, 1997.
+As such, the Company's results of operations for the three months ended March 31, 1997 are not comparable to the results of operations for the three months ended March 31, 1998, and the results for the year ended December 31, 1996 are not comparable to the year ended December 31, 1997.